connor-jason/Lasker-morris/README.md

 Our utility function is called utility

 # The evaluation function that your program uses.
+Our utility function doubles as our evaluation function(?)

 # The heuristics and/or strategies that you employed to decide how to expand nodes of the minimax tree without exceeding your time limit.
+Iterative deepening

 # Results: